This post may include affiliate links; see our disclosure policy.

 • How much is 1 serving of lentils?
 Plan for about 1 to 1 ½ cups of cooked lentils per serving.

-• How much dry lentils do I need for about 4 cups cooked?
+• How many cups of dry lentils do I need for 4 cups cooked?
 Since lentils increase 2 ½ times when cooked, divide the cooked volume by 2 1/2.
 1 ½ cups dry lentils = About 4 cups cooked lentils

 Got a pressure cooker or Instant Pot?

-You can make lentils in an Instant Pot too!
-That’s got a different lentil to water ratio; here’s our recipe!
-Instant Pot Lentils
+You can make lentils in an Instant Pot, too!
+Keep in mind that doing it this way requires a different lentil-to-water ratio.
+Here’s our recipe for Instant Pot Lentils!

 Print